anoop0/DurableFunctionStorageCleaner/README.md

 ## DurableFunctionStorageCleaner
 Cleans blob, queue and table used by durable function in one click.
-It will resets Durabel Function app runs and storage used.
+It will resets Durabe Function app runs and storage used.

 ### Use Case
 Durable Function restarts/resume on server restart.
 It manages cycle by own.